howtographql/howtographql/content/backend/graphql-scala/4-deferred_resolvers.md

 ### Test it

-You can debug `DAO.getLinks` function in any way, and execute following query:
+You can debug `DAO.getLinks` function in any way and execute following query:

 ```graphql